prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 I never saw any other alias for pandas except `pd`.

-Pandas runs on Numpy.
+Pandas runs on numpy.
 Still we may load the Numpy alias as well.

 ```python
 import numpy as np